-When you've applied an audio effect to a clip, a star icon will appear on it:
+When you apply an audio effect to a clip, the FX icon will appear on it.

-Click on the star to see a list of applied effects.
-Then, select the effect you don't want and click the cross button to discard the effect.
+Click on the FX icon to see a list of all applied effects.
+To discard an effect, click the X button on its right.